maim-lain/mythicmanor/weeks/week1.md

 ## Day 2 - Tuesday
 #### Morning:
 - Mall -> Mini Mart -> Buy the plumbing pipe
-- Talk to security lady -> Clothing store -> Peep in the first two changing rooms
 - Bathroom -> Click the exclaimation mark box in the top right
 - Fanora's room